andreschaffer/event-sourcing-cqrs-examples/README.md

 - In the write/command side, we use it for protecting ourselves from race conditions via optimistic locking;
 - In the read/query side, we use it for commutative reasons, meaning events can come out of order and we can still handle them properly.

-If you are interested in this topic, we recommend reading also about [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamps).
+If you are interested in this topic, we also recommend reading about [Lamport timestamps](https://en.wikipedia.org/wiki/Lamport_timestamps) as an alternative.

 ## Contact information
 If you have any questions or suggestions, please ping us: